 Penny is a Member of the Maramanindji people, from the Northern Territory.
 She has completed a cadetship with the Australian Broadcasting Corporation (ABC) and has a Masters of Arts (Documentary Producing) from the Australian Film Television and Radio School (AFTRS) in Sydney.
 At AFTRS, Penny produced two documentaries – Roger and A Change of Heart.
 A Change of Heart was nominated for a Dendy Award and played at several International film festivals including IDFA.
 Between 2004 and 2005 Penny worked in the Indigenous Programs Unit at the ABC, where she produced and directed for series 6 and 7 of Message Sticks.
 Penny’s ABC stories Leila Murray and the Long Grassers were nominated for Human Rights awards.
 Penny also produced the ABC’s highly successful Yarning Up series 1 and 2 and was a part of the Screen Australia Indigenous Department’s Producers Initiative in 2011.
 She produced a series of shorts called The Forgotten Ones in 2010, directed by prisoners from the NT, and before beginning her role as Head of Indigenous at Screen Australia, Penny was working as a Senior Programmer for NITV, National Indigenous Television, a division of SBS.
+Penny is currently a producer at Bunya Media Group.

 The Asia Pacific Screen Academy expresses its respect for and acknowledgement of the South East Queensland Aboriginal and Torres Strait Islander communities.
 We pay our respects to the Traditional Owners of country, including the custodial communities on whose land works are created and celebrated by the Asia Pacific Screen Awards.
 We acknowledge the continuing connection to land, waters and communities.
 We also pay our respects to Elders, past and emerging.
 We recognise the integral role Aboriginal and Torres Strait Islander and First Nations peoples continue to play in storytelling and celebration spaces.